 Typically a team appoints someone to relate with the client, understand their needs before relaying that information to the team.
 As the game of Chinese Whispers demonstrates (video about this here), a lot of vital information gets lost in transit.
 The understanding the team members get differ from what the client intended.
 Team members who get the briefing later or are in a different location get a skewed version of the understanding.
 In short, the much important shared understanding is not achieved.

 Location of Team Members

 With co-located teams, it is a little easier to deal with all the issues listed above.
 Things become harder when you sprinkle remote team members in to the mix.
-Achieving shared understanding becomes much harder mainly because remote teams are almost always informed after the fact or never at all and critical bits of information tend to fall off.
+Achieving shared understanding becomes much harder because remote teams are almost always informed after the fact or never at all.
+This leads to critical bits of information falling off.

 5 Ways to Achieve Shared Understanding